-The project is expected to be completed by mid-2020, weather permitting, when the new structure will be formally handed over to Murray River Council.
+The new bridge opened to traffic in April 2020, when the new structure was formally handed over to Murray River Council.

-The work is being carried out by Nelmac Pty Ltd, of Yackandandah.
+The work was carried out by Nelmac Pty Ltd, of Yackandandah.

 A review of environmental factors (REF) was displayed in Moulamein, Barham and Murray Downs between 17 July and 14 August 2017.
 Please view or download the REF report and appendices from the project documents section below.